Young Economist Prize

 Papers on other topics relevant to euro area central banking (including monetary policy, new means of payment and payments infrastructures, the deepening of Economic and Monetary Union, the functioning of the euro area economy and financial system, financial stability, and banking regulation and supervision) will also be considered.

 The papers were assessed using three selection criteria: (i) innovative thinking and scientific merit, (ii) relevance for euro area policy, and (iii) pertinence to the Forum theme and aforementioned topics, also taking into account the information provided in the CV and recommendation letter.

-The ten selected finalists will have the unique opportunity to attend the ECB Forum on Central Banking, which will take place from 27 to 29 June 2022.
+The ten selected finalists had the unique opportunity to attend the ECB Forum on Central Banking, which took place from 27 to 29 June 2022.
 The work of the selected finalists, as well as research posters summarising the main findings of their papers, is available on the ECB’s website and has been shared with all Forum participants, including policymakers, top academics and market economists from around the world.

-During the Forum, finalists will have the opportunity to attend a varied programme of panel discussions and expert talks.
+During the Forum, finalists had the opportunity to attend a varied programme of panel discussions and expert talks.

 Swiss Finance Institute and EPFL